ItsJustme42/hello-world/README.md

-# hello-world
+# Jai Tripptree
-My IT profile for RMIT Uni
+My IT Profile for RMIT University
+Throughout this description I will identify my general interest in IT and thouroughly explain the core field I wish to pursue.